cwaldren/orba-autokey/README.md

 ## Setup

-0. Clone this repo or download the zip (green "Code" button to the top-right)
+0. Clone this repo or download the zip (green `Code` button to the top-right)
-1. Check you have Python 3 installed, and that your system's PATH environment variable includes the path to Python (trying typing `python` in a command-prompt window).
+1. Check you have Python 3 installed, and that your system's `PATH` environment variable includes the path to Python (trying typing `python` in a command-prompt window).
-2. Edit the "path" property of "app/orba_autokey.json" to point to the location of "app/orba_autokey.bat" on your computer.
-Note that you'll need to escape the Windows directory separator, like this: `"path": "C:\\Users\\whatever\\path\\to\\orba-autokey\\src\\app\\orba_autokey.bat"`.
+2. Edit the `path` property of "app/orba_autokey.json" to point to the location of "app/orba_autokey.bat" on your computer.
+Note that you'll need to escape the Windows directory separator, like this:

+       "path": "C:\\Users\\whatever\\path\\to\\orba-autokey\\src\\app\\orba_autokey.bat"
-3. Edit "orba_autokey.bat" to refer to the location of "orba_autokey.py" on your computer.
+4. Edit "orba_autokey.bat" to refer to the location of "orba_autokey.py" on your computer.
-4. Add a registry key containing the path to "orba_autokey.json" on your computer.
+5. Add a registry key containing the path to "orba_autokey.json" on your computer.
 See [App manifest location](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests#Manifest_location) to find details of the registry key to add.
-5. Add environment variables for your Spotify credentials (needed to determine key of a song)
+6. Add environment variables for your Spotify credentials (needed to determine key of a song)
     1. Visit Spotify developer [dashboard](https://developer.spotify.com/dashboard/applications)
     2. Create a new Spotify application, and take note of the `Client ID` and `Client Secret`
     3. Open PowerShell
     4. `$Env:SPOTIPY_CLIENT_ID = "your_client_id"`
     5. `$Env:SPOTIPY_CLIENT_SECRET = "your_client_secret"`

-        1. NOTE: spoti**py** is _not_ a typo.
+       NOTE: spoti**py** is *not* a typo.
     6. Log out of Windows and back in again

 6. In PowerShell, run `python check_config_win.py` (helper script that comes with the Firefox extension template that this project is based on).
     - It should show `Looks good!
 Give it a try from Firefox.`.
     - If not, the registry key is incorrect or one of the other paths is incorrect - go back to step #2.
 7. Open the Orba app!
 Almost there!
-8. Open `src/app/orba_autokey.au3` and follow the instructions to calibrate the app
+8. Open "src/app/orba_autokey.au3" and follow the instructions to calibrate the app

 ## Try it out!